TalanBell/RPG---Dialogue-Quests/README.md

 * IRaycastable Dialogue - dialogue only starts when suitable NPC clicked on
 * Triggering Dialogue Actions
 * Dialogue Trigger Components
+* Enemy Aggro Groups - and updating Unity to 2020.2.3f1